Offering Help in English: Native Speakers’ Ways

 General English Expressions to Offer Help

 Well!
 Your choice of words and overall way of speaking may vary depending on the level of formality.
-Here, I’m sharing some general English expressions to use in formal and informal situations.
+I’m sharing some general English expressions to use in formal and informal situations.
 However, to enrich the overall vocabulary, you can read Word Power Made Easy: The Complete Handbook for Building a Superior Vocabulary (Amazon link).

 Offering Help in Formal Situations